w3c/wcag2ict/key-terms.md

 If there is no independent method to launch the software programs (as is common in closed products), those programs would not meet the definition of a "set of software programs".</div>
 <div class="note">

 Although the term “software” is used throughout this document because this would apply to stand alone software programs as well as individual software components and the software components in software-hardware combinations, the concept of “set of software programs” would only apply (by definition) to programs that can be launched separately from each other.
-Therefore, for in the WCAG2ICT guidance for the provisions that use the phrase “set of” (success criteria 2.4.1, 2.4.5, 3.2.3, 3.2.4, and 3.2.6), the phrase “set of software programs” is used.</div>
+Therefore, in the WCAG2ICT guidance for the provisions that use the phrase “set of” (success criteria 2.4.1, 2.4.5, 3.2.3, 3.2.4, and 3.2.6), the phrase “set of software programs” is used.</div>
 <div class="example">

 One example of a set of software programs would be a group of programs that can be launched and used separately but are distributed together and all have a menu that allows users to launch, or switch to, each of the other programs in the group.